-Elaine Richman, 66-years old, was discovered dead Friday with multiple dog bites.
+Elaine Richman, 66-years old, was discovered dead with multiple dog bite injuries.

 Woman Found Dead